kavonrtep/r_intro/notes/Rstudio.md

 ## 8. Working with Files and Directories

 - **Managing Files:**
-  - Use the Files tab to navigate directories.
+  - Use the Files tab to navigate directories. (before we have to downoad r_intro from github)
 - **Setting the Working Directory:**
   - Demonstrate setting the working directory via **More > Set Working Directory** or by using the command (e.g., `setwd("path/to/directory")`).
 - **Reading Data:**
   - Example: `read.csv("mydata.csv")`
   - Show how to assign the read data to a variable and view it in the Environment pane.

-## 9. Managing Packages

-- **Installing Packages:**
-  - Use `install.packages("package_name")`.
-  - Highlight RStudio’s autocompletion features when typing function names.
 - **Accessing Documentation:**
+  - Highlight RStudio’s autocompletion features when typing function names (use `read.csv` as an example).
+  - Show F1 for help on the function under the cursor.
   - Use `?function_name` and `??partial_name` to search for help.
 - **Activating Packages:**
   - Demonstrate using the Packages tab (checking the box) or via `library(package_name)`.

-## 10. Plotting with Package Data
+## 10. Plotting with Package Data -SKIP THIS

 - **Example with an External Package:**
   - Remove and then install a package (e.g., "nycflights13") to show how to install packages.